thruthesky/fireflutter/docs/comments.md

   * The ID of the category
 - parentId
   * optional String
-  * The ID of the comment's parent when the comment is represented as a reply under an existing comment.
+  * The ID of the comment`s parent when the comment is represented as a reply under an existing comment.
 - content
   * String
   * The main content which is the actual comment.
 - uid
   * String
-  * The commenter's uid.
+  * The commenter`s uid.
 - createdAt
   * int
   * When the comment was created, in milliseconds since epoch